 They are hugely versatile and are a must-have when teaching and learning narrative writing.
 This teaching resource includes thirty sentence starter cards for narratives.

 Read on for genius ways that you can use these writing prompt cards to improve narrative writing and more…

 Morning Focus Activity

-Our FREE Narrative Sentence Cards make the perfect morning activity to settle and focus your class first thing in the morning.
+Our Narrative Sentence Cards make the perfect morning activity to settle and focus your class first thing in the morning.
 This activity will help your students to tap into their imagination and to generate ideas for writing narratives.
 It will also provide an opportunity for handwriting practise.